MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records.md

 |AreFieldsLoaded|Checks whether the specified fields are all initially loaded.|[Record.AreFieldsLoaded](methods-auto/record/record-arefieldsloaded-method.md)<br /><br />[RecordRef.AreFieldsLoaded](methods-auto/recordref/recordref-arefieldsloaded-method.md)|
 |LoadFields|Accesses the table's corresponding data source to load the specified fields.|[Record.LoadFields](methods-auto/record/record-loadfields-method.md)<br /><br />[RecordRef.LoadFields](methods-auto/recordref/recordref-loadfields-method.md)|

-A record instance that has previous had load fields specified on it, can be reset to a non-partial load either by calling [Record.SetLoadFields](methods-auto/record/record-setloadfields-method.md) without any parameters, or by calling [Reset](methods-auto/record/record-reset-method.md).
-After either, subsequent loads will behave as SetLoadFields had not previously been called on the record instance.
+A record instance that has been previously loaded with fields can be reset to a non-partial load either by calling [Record.SetLoadFields](methods-auto/record/record-setloadfields-method.md) without any parameters, or by calling [Reset](methods-auto/record/record-reset-method.md).
+After being reset, subsequent loads will behave as if SetLoadFields hadn't previously been called on the record instance.

 ## Example